Certification Program

 Cities and counties need to deliver critical information to residents during times of crisis to ensure public safety.
 To address the wide range of knowledge needed for this important work, TAMIO became the founding partner with Texas Christian University (TCU) in 2013 for the Certified Public Communicator Program.

-Since that time, 136 people – from organizations across 13 states – have been awarded certifications in the 13-month program.
-TAMIO members have been represented in every cohort since 2013, when the entire first cohort comprised 28 TAMIO members.
-A new cohort starts each summer; registration is rolling across the year.
+Since then, more than 250 people from around the country have been awarded certifications in the 13-month program.
+TAMIO members have been represented in every cohort since 2013, when the entire first cohort comprised of 28 TAMIO members.

-The curriculum, developed by TCU strategic communication professors Jacqueline Lambiase and Laura Bright, offers 95 hours of leadership training and coursework designed for the complexities and challenges of communicating with citizens and stakeholders.
-It is designed for public information managers and professionals working for cities, counties, school districts, and other public and public-private agencies and organizations.
+The curriculum is developed by TCU strategic communication professionals Dr. Jacqueline Lambiase and Dr. Ashley English and offers 95 hours of leadership training and coursework designed for the complexities and challenges of communicating with citizens and stakeholders.
+In addition to communications professional from cities and counties, the CPC program also welcomes public information communicators working for school districts, and other public and public-private agencies and organizations.

 Subject areas for the first summer are theory-focused on public relations, advertising and marketing, with the second summer’s focus on professional application of these disciplines.
 Both summers present an integrated communication approach that is infused with ethics, creativity, place-making, digital media, and public affairs perspectives.